mariahmclelan/TexasISDs_Geolocations/README.md

 - Hisako Yamanaka

-### Research Question to Answer:
+### Project Overview:
-How does the funding allocated to education impact the success of students and schools?
+Questions to Answear: How does the funding allocated to education impact the success of students and schools?

-### Project Description:
 The project aims to analyze the impact of education funding on the success of students and schools.
 Specifically, the study will focus on the relationship between state funding in Texas education, SAT/ACT scores, and dropout rates.
 Through statistical and visual analysis, we will determine whether higher funding leads to better outcomes or if there is a point where the impact of funding levels off.